Find Trade Colleges

 About 5% of the students majoring in precision metal working at the school are women while 95% are male.

 You’ll be in good company if you decide to attend Central Carolina Technical College.
 It ranked #5 on our 2023 Most Popular Precision Metal Working Basic Certificate Trade Schools in South Carolina list.
-Located in the city of Sumter, Central Carolina is a public school with a small student population.
+Located in the city of Sumter, Central Carolina is a public college with a small student population.

 Women make up 12% of the precision metal working majors at the school.